Minority games played by arbitrageurs on the energy market: Conclusions: Suggestion of Measures for Controlling the Amount of Arbitrage

 \subsubsection{Measures via tuning the reserve power price}

 A significant measure that has been implemented, designed to remove all incentives for harmful arbitrage, is to couple the reserve price to the intraday price \cite{50_hertz_untersuchung_2019, Regelleistung}.
 We have seen that if the intraday price is higher than the reserve energy price, there is an incentive for the agents to perform the arbitrage corresponding to the decision $a = 1$ (sell energy on the intraday market, feed too little energy into the grid).
 This increases $A$.
 On the other hand, if the intraday price is lower than the reserve energy price, there is an incentive for the agents to perform the arbitrage corresponding to $a = - 1$ (buy energy on the intraday market, feed too much energy into the grid).
 This decreases $A$.
-From the point of view of the stability of the grid, one wishes to have an as small imbalance as possible.
+From the point of view of the grid stability, what is desirable is an imbalance as small as possible.
 In our framework, this means that $A + \eta$ should be close to zero.
 Arbitrage increasing or decreasing $A$ is thus harmful if $A + \eta > 0$ and $A +\eta <0 $, respectively.
 In these cases the action of the arbitrageur increases the imbalance $A + \eta$, and thus the risk of exhausting all of the reserve power.
 On the other hand, these actions can also have a positive impact on the security of the grid: If $A + \eta < 0$ and $A + \eta > 0$, respectively, the arbitrage brings the total imbalance closer to $0$.
 To make sure that any performed arbitrage is always helpful, a price function must therefore have the following requirements, depending on the sign of the imbalance:

 After the events of June 2019, this has been pursued by simply implementing a cut-off to $R(x)$ \cite{50_hertz_untersuchung_2019}:

 where $R^\ast(x)$ is what the price function would have been without this rule, and $I_{avg}$ is the average price on the intraday market, for a given $15-$minute interval.
 The interpretation is the following: \begin{itemize} \item If the price function is such that the requirements in Eq. \ref{eq: requirements} hold, there is no intervention. \item If the requirements do not hold, the price function is replaced by a constant price for which the requirements do hold. \end{itemize} The factor of $1.25$ serves there as a safety margin: $I_{\text{avg}}$ is the average price (for power to be delivered in a given $15-$min interval) on the intraday market.
 At a specific moment in time the actual intraday price can thus be higher than $I_{\text{avg}}$.
 Although the cut-off certainly helps to reduce the incentives for arbitrage, for this reason it does not prevent it completely.
 Figure \ref{fig: intraday_difference} shows that large differences between intraday prices and the average intraday price do occur; in particular, it shows the difference between $1.25\, I_\text{avg}$ and the intraday price at the closing of the market.
 As the intraday price at closing time often exceeds $1.25 \, I_{\text{avg}}$, sometimes by a large amount, opportunities for arbitrage remain.
 Changing the cut-off such that the price at closing of the market (rather than the average price) is taken into account may further reduce arbitrage opportunities.
 In practice the price at closing of the market might be too volatile for this purpose, such that a combination of the average price and of the price at closing may be more suited.